About Nasal Release Technique

 Nasal Bulbs Now Available For Purchase

 Conquer Concussion was developed by Cynthia Stein, PT, MEd to educate the public about treatments for concussion.
 Cynthia invested her time and resources into extensive training in a variety of alternative techniques.
-These techniques include craniosacral therapy, myofascial release, nasal release technique, lymphatic drainage.
+These techniques include craniosacral therapy, myofascial release, nasal release technique, lymphatic drainage and Pulsed Electromagnetic Frequency (PEMF).
 Concussion is a multifaceted problem which requires close monitoring.
 The goal in treatment is to assist the release of the forces that have gone into the skull which allows better nourishment to the brain.

 Accepting New Patients